cjohansen/replicant/README.md

 - `:replicant/unmount`
 - `:replicant/update`

 `:replicant/node` will contain a reference to the DOM element in question.
-For some operations, `:replicant/details` will contain a vector with keywords about the kind(s) of change occurred:

-- `:replicant/move-node`
-- `:replicant/updated-attrs`
-- `:replicant/updated-children`

 The second argument, `hook-data` is whatever data you set on `:replicant/on-update`.